Azuriom/docs/docs/api-auth.md

 </dependencies>
 ```

+> {warn} Regardless of how you use the client-side auth api, you must verify on
+the server that the access token returned by the client is valid by using
+the `verify` method.

 ## Use of AzAuth (Java)

 Before using AzAuth, please make sure that the API is activated by going to